jai15111997/multinational-retail-data-centralisation228/README.md

 The details of users' payment cards are stored in a PDF document within an AWS S3 bucket.
 The installation of the Python package tabula-py proves instrumental in extracting data from the PDF document.
 A method is established in the DataExtractor class, accepting a link as an argument and returning a Pandas DataFrame.

 ***3. Storing Data through API Utilization:***
 The API comprises two GET methods—one for providing the count of stores in the business and the other for fetching details about a specific store.
 To connect to the API, the method header needs to incorporate the API key.
 A header dictionary is created with the 'x-api-key' as the key and its corresponding value.
 The API endpoints are designed for retrieving a store and returning the total number of stores.
-A DataExtractor method is developed to determine the count of stores by utilizing the number of stores endpoint and the header dictionary.
+A DataExtractor method is developed to determine the count of stores by utilising the number of stores endpoint and the header dictionary.
 Another method is crafted to retrieve details about a store using the corresponding endpoint, saving the data into a Pandas DataFrame.

 ***4. Extracting Product Details from AWS S3:***
 Information pertaining to each product the company currently offers is stored in CSV format within an S3 bucket on AWS.
 A DataExtractor method is created, leveraging the boto3 package to download and extract the product information, ultimately returning a Pandas DataFrame.
 The S3 address for the products data (s3://data-handling-public/products.csv) is passed as an argument to this method.